-To obtain a certificate of achievement, students must earn a minimum grade of "C" or "P" or better in each course counted toward the certificate (with the exception that CSU-GE and IGETC certificates will be awarded according to CSU/UC policies).
-Students are eligible to receive certificates of achievement with honors if they earn a grade point average of 3.00-3.45.
+To obtain a certificate of achievement, students must earn a minimum grade of "C" or "P" or better in each course counted toward the certificate (with the exception that CSU GE and IGETC certificates will be awarded according to CSU/UC policies).
+Courses completed with a C- from U.S. regionally accredited colleges may be used to complete this requirement.
+Students are eligible to receive certificates of achievement with honors if they earn a grade point average of 3.00-3.49.
 Certificates of achievement with highest honors are awarded to students with grade point averages of 3.50-4.00.

 Eligibility for certificates of proficiency includes earning a minimum grade of "C" or "P" in every course.
-Additionally, at least 6 units or the maximum number of units required for the certificate, whichever is less, must be completed in residence at MiraCosta College.
+Courses completed with a C- from U.S. regionally accredited colleges may be used to complete this requirement.
+Additionally, at least six units or the maximum number of units required for the certificate, whichever is less, must be completed in residence at MiraCosta College.